isomerpages/mlaw-cmc/index.md

   - infopic:
       title: Step into our mediation room
       id: infopic
-      description: Find out what sets us apart.
-Watch this video and hear directly from our mediators on why mediation works.
-Videos in English and vernaculars.
+      description: Watch the video and hear from our mediators on why mediation works.
+        Videos are available in English, Chinese, Malay and Tamil.
       button: watch our video here
       url: https://cmc.mlaw.gov.sg/apply-for-mediation/our-services/
       image: /images/Web Revamp pics/infopic_thumbnail.png